 Early TPP models are primarily parametric, requiring explicit specification of the parametric form of the model.
 However, this imposes limitations on their expressive power.
 To address these limitations, various nonparametric TPPs have been proposed within the statistics community, including approaches from both the frequentist and Bayesian frameworks, enabling more flexible modeling without the constraints of fixed parametric forms.
 In recent years, driven by rapid advancements in deep learning, the machine learning community has introduced approaches that combine neural network architectures with TPPs, referred to as neural TPPs.
 These models further enhance expressive power and are often more intuitive, simpler, and easier to train compared to statistical nonparametric TPPs.
 Over the past several years, the emergence of large language models (LLMs) has brought transformative changes to the field of artificial intelligence.
-With their rich contextual understanding and ability to process multimodal data, LLMs offer new possibilities for modeling and analyzing event sequences.
+With their rich contextual understanding and ability to process multimodal data, LLMs offer new possibilities for modeling event sequences.
 This paper reviews recent advances in TPPs based on Bayesian methods, deep learning, and LLMs, with a focus on model design and parameter estimation.
 Due to space limitations, we do not aim to cover every method in detail but instead emphasize fundamental principles and core ideas.
 We also revisit classic applications of TPPs and discuss key challenges and future research directions in the field.
 This taxonomy of recent advances in TPPs is illustrated in \cref{fig:taxonomy}.
 This survey is expected to give comprehensive background knowledge, research trends and technical insights for TPPs.